 How disputes interact with each credit bureau

-Because your credit file is maintained separately at each of the three major bureaus, Equifax, Experian, and TransUnion, a dispute filed with one bureau does not automatically apply to the others.
+Because your credit file is maintained separately at each of the three major bureaus, a dispute filed with one bureau does not automatically apply to the others.
+If an error appears on all three reports, you'll need to file three separate disputes.

 Conclusion